pacifiquem/awesome-go/README.md

 ### Go Sample Programms Center.
-With this repo, you can get many sample programs in Go.
+With this repo, you can get many sample written in programs in Go.

 ```Go